SoulSlayerPT/NeatoNonWifiSeriesHomeAssistant/README.md

 # Neato Non Wifi Series Connect to Home Assistant
 ESP8266 Wifi to Connect Neato Non Wifi Series to Home Assistant

+With Home Assistant you can also setup schedules with automations

 ## Requirements:

 ### What you need: